Bikash-Malu/3legant/README.md

 - **Delete Todos**: Remove tasks from the list.
 - **Responsive Design**: Fully responsive design built with Tailwind CSS.
 - **State Management**: Robust state management with Redux.
-- **Asynchronous Data Handling**: SWR is used for efficient and fast data fetching.

 ---